derek-knox/Coding-For-Designers/Coding and Visual Design/Principles and Patterns.md

 ## Pattern Examples

 Often times when coding you only ever want to have a single type of object exist in your program.
 In a sports video game for example you usually only ever track a single game’s score.
-Depending on the sport you likely only ever want a single ball or puck too.
+Depending on the sport you likely only ever want a single ball or puck.
 In a drawing application you may only ever want a single pen or brush to be selected at any given time.
 The *singleton* design pattern is a useful pattern for enforcing this oneness.

 In forgiving sports video games or drawing applications, the software lets you undo and redo your actions.
 This is an extremely common desire in software, the ability to undo and redo actions.
 The *command* design pattern is extremely handy for giving an application this ability.